 Rosters are built approximately 3 months ahead of the day of operations in monthly blocks and are published on the 20th of the preceding month.
-Supply at the start of roster build is more stable than in previous horizons.
+Supply at the start of roster build is more stable than in preceding planning phases.